 Also contained in T. cacao bean is a high concentration of magnesium, which during deficiency of this mineral has been linked to metabolic syndrome, insulin resistance, and thus, diabetes .

-Theobromine has been shown to stimulate the heart muscle, however so it should be determined how this will effect patients on beta blocking medications.
+Theobromine has been shown to stimulate the heart muscle, however so it should be determined how this will affect patients on beta-blocking medications.

-G. Scapagnini et al (2014) reports cocoa beans affect inflammation by down regulating pro-inflammatory cytokines.
+G. Scapagnini et al. (2014) reports cocoa beans to affect inflammation by down-regulating pro-inflammatory cytokines.